jirkavlasak/Detaxizer_extension/README.md

 # Detaxizer_extension
 ## Welcome to my own Detaxizer extension
 This project is based on my bachelor thesis, where my goal was to find sufficent nf-core based pipeline, which is possible to edit and implement new porcesses, specially to find contaminations in sequacing data adn create HTML page report about sample.
-All files you can find here are not part of the original Detaxizer pipeline, but will help you to implement my process to pipeline and I will provide here to you a little guid how to do so.
+All files you can find here are not part of the original Detaxizer pipeline, but will help you to implement new process to the pipeline and I will provide here to you a little guid how to do so.
 But first, please be sure your Detaxize pipeline is installed correctly.

 ## ABOUT